 Under the policy, Directors and employees of the Manager as well as certain relevant executives of the CL group are also discouraged from trading on short-term or speculative considerations.
 They are also prohibited from using any information with respect to other companies or entities obtained in the course of their employment in connection with securities transactions of such companies or entities.

 The Manager adheres to an ethics and code of business conduct policy which deals with issues such as confidentiality, conduct and work discipline, corporate gifts and concessionary offers.
 Clear policies and guidelines on how to handle workplace harassment and grievances are also in place.

 The policies and guidelines are published on CL’s intranet, which is accessible by all employees of the Manager.

-First, the Manager offers fair compensation packages, based on practices of pay-for-performance and promotion based on merit to its employees.
+First, the Manager offers fair compensation packages, based on the practice of pay-for-performance and promotion based on merit to its employees.
 The Manager also provides various healthcare subsidies and financial assistance schemes to alleviate the common financial pressures its employees face.

 Second, clearly documented policies and work procedures incorporate internal controls which ensure that adequate checks and balances are in place.
 Periodic audits are also conducted to evaluate the efficacy of these internal controls.

 Finally, the Manager seeks to build and maintain the right organisational culture through its core values, educating its employees on good business conduct and ethical values.